gbmhunter/blog/content/pages/electronics/projects/electric-skateboard/electric-skateboard-updates/_index.md

 After going nuts on this project in the last week, I have nearly finished the PCB routing for the skateboard PCB, the first of two boards (the other is the remote PCB).

-{{< figure src="/images/electronics-electricskateboard/skateboard-pcb-routing-almost-complete.jpg" caption="Screenshot of the nearly finished skateboard PCB routing (1 of 2 boards...)." caption-position="bottom" width="500px" >}}
+{{< figure src="/images/electronics-electricskateboard/skateboard-pcb-routing-almost-complete.jpg" caption="Screenshot of the nearly finished skateboard PCB routing (1 of 2 boards...)."  width="500px" >}}

 ### **05/01/2012**